 2. NVIDIA (NVDA) – Best for GPU Technology

-Artificial Intelligence is a fundamental aspect of the self-driving car sector and NVIDIA ranks among the best with advantages over competitors in data processing and semi-conductors.
+Artificial Intelligence is a fundamental aspect of the self-driving car sector, and NVIDIA ranks among the best, with advantages over competitors in data processing and semiconductors.

-The company has partnered with over 370 automobile makers, suppliers, and developers including notable brands such as Tesla, Mercedes-Benz, Audi, and BMW.
+The company has partnered with over 370 automobile makers, suppliers, and developers, including notable brands such as Tesla, Mercedes-Benz, Audi, and BMW.

 Nvidia has started a continuous commitment to “change how people drive and empower vehicles to drive themselves.”

-Pros to Investing in Nvidia:
+Pros of Investing in Nvidia:

 - Among the best AI technology